onlinecity/wp-gatewayapi/readme.txt

   { "4512345678": { "%NAME%": "John Doe", "%GENDER%": "Male" } }

 *Note: SMS'es sent via `gwapi_send_sms` are NOT saved in WordPress.
 They are however still accessible via the traffic log on GatewayAPI.com*

-= Contact Form 7 =

-If you are already into Contact Form 7, the additional fields should be selfexplainatory.

-**Defaults**

-You can fetch defaults for the GatewayAPI fields in the same manner as is supported by most of Contact Form 7's built-in fields.
-Our implementation is mostly compatible with that implementation.

-Enter for instance `get` to fetch from a query string variable of the same name.
-Enter `user_SOMEKEY` to fetch from the user fields or user meta, where `SOMEKEY` is replaced by the field name (either built-in information like email or display_name, or a meta key).
-Please note that some plugins, such as WP User Manager prefixes all their user meta keys.
-So if a WP User Manager field was labeled `phone`, the appropriate default value would be `user_wpmu_phone`.

-**Verification**

-Currently a two-step flow is supported for updating recipients.
-In this flow, the user receives an SMS before gaining access to updating his or her profile.

-In the near future, this will be expanded to also support signing up and unsubscription.
-To use two-step flow for signup and unsubscribe, you must for now rely on the GatewayAPI built-in form generator, available in the GatewayAPI settings.